Shabeg Singh: Dharam Yudh Morcha and Operation Blue Star

-During the Asian Games in 1982; Shabeg Singh, Lt.
+During the Asian Games in 1982, Shabeg Singh, Lt.
 Gen. Jagjit Singh Aurora, Lt.
-Gen. Harbaksh Singh, Parkash Singh Badal and Marshal of the Indian Air Force Arjan Singh were all forced to leave the premises of the complex as they were Sikhs, in fact all Sikhs but a few were allowed to remain in the complex.
+Gen. Harbaksh Singh, Parkash Singh Badal and MIAF Arjan Singh were all forced to leave the premises of the complex as almost all Sikhs were not allowed to remain in the complex.

 Shabeg Singh was mentioned in a speech by Jarnail Singh Bhindranwale while highlighting injustices to various Sikhs in 1983.
 He participated in the Amritsar Rally in the Golden Rail Morcha where over 10,000 ex-servicemen participated.

 He joined Sikh militants, where he served as Jarnail Singh Bhindranwale's military adviser.
 Singh had said that he had joined Bhindranwale due to the alleged humiliation he had received, which included being stripped of his pension.
 Counter Intelligence reports had reported that three leaders of the Khalistan movement were Major General Shabeg Singh, Balbir Singh Sandhu and Amrik Singh.
-In December 1983, the Sikh political party Akali Dal's President Harchand Singh Longowal had invited Jarnail Singh Bhindranwale to take up residence in the Golden Temple complex.
+The Sikh political party Akali Dal allowed Jarnail Singh Bhindranwale to take up residence in the Golden Temple complex.
 Singh and his military expertise is credited with the creation of effective defences of the temple complex that made the possibility of a commando operation on foot impossible.
 He organised the Sikh forces present at the Harmandir Sahib in Amritsar in June 1984.
 Indian government forces launched Operation Blue Star in the same month.
 Four weeks before Operation Blue Star, Shabeg Singh had an interview with Telegraph Calcutta near Shahid Ganj Baba Deep Singh outside the Golden Temple.

 As far as my relations with Sant Jarnail Singh are concerned, there is nothing to suspect.
 I've told you that I am a patriot.
 Probably in a finer mould then the Prime Minister herself.
 I have met Bhindranwale.
 There is no doubt of it and I also feel that there is a strong touch of spiritualism in this person.
 He is a man who stands by the truth.
 The Government is deliberately terming him a traitor because his brand of politics probably doesn't suit them.